-Georgia is transitioning from the Georgia Performance Standards for each grade level to the Common Core Georgia Performance Standards.
-Georgia joined with 44 other states and territories to develop a set of core standards for K-12 in English language arts and mathematics.
+Georgia joined with other states and territories to develop a set of core standards for K-12 in English language arts and mathematics.
 The Common Core State Standards provide a consistent framework to prepare students for success in college and/or the 21st century workplace.
 The Common Core Georgia Performance Standards (or CCGPS) outline clear expectations for what students should know and be able to do at each grade level and in each core subject.
 Click below to learn more about the standards and to see what your student will learn in mathematics, English language arts, and literacy during the school year.

 Academic Content Areas